Lara Krawchuk, MSW, LCSW, MPH

 Founder and Clinical Director of Clinical Services at Healing Concepts, LLC.

 Lara has been working with individuals, families and groups struggling with a wide range of life transitions for over 25 years.
-She offers extensive clinical experience in the fields of cancer care, end of life, grief, living losses, physical illness, professional stress, transition to college, and trauma, Lara enjoys using a combination of talk therapy, Internal Family Systems (IFS) therapy, and creative healing techniques to support families facing change, grief, loss, stress, trauma histories, and suffering.
+She offers extensive clinical experience in the fields of cancer care, end of life, grief, living losses, physical illness, professional stress, transition to college, and trauma, Lara enjoys using a combination of talk therapy, Internal Family Systems (IFS) therapy, and creative healing techniques to support families facing change, grief, loss, stress, trauma, and suffering.

 Contact Lara at 610-209-3111.